microsoft/MSBuildCache/README.md

 This package enables accurate file access reporting for the Roslyn [Compiler Server](https://github.com/dotnet/roslyn/blob/main/docs/compilers/Compiler%20Server.md).
 Because the compiler server (`vbcscompiler`) launches as a detached process, its file accesses are not observed by MSBuild.
 This package manually reports these files accesses to the plugin.

-In the future, this feature will be directly supported by Roslyn and this package will no longer be needed at that point.
+In the future, this feature will be directly supported by Roslyn, at which point this package will no longer be needed.

 ### Microsoft.MSBuildCache.Common
 [![NuGet Version](https://img.shields.io/nuget/v/Microsoft.MSBuildCache.Common.svg)](https://www.nuget.org/packages/Microsoft.MSBuildCache.Common)